 Yes, it’s been out for years now, but The Witcher 3’s 2019 Switch port is damn amazing.
-The 2015 Game of the Year winner follows Geralt, a monster killer searching for his missing adopted daughter Ciri, all the while trying to outrun the ghoulish Wild Hunt.
+The 2015 Game of the Year winner follows Geralt, a monster killer searching for his missing adopted daughter Ciri before she's captured by the ghoulish Wild Hunt.
 The story has three possible endings, depending on your choices throughout the game, and there are tons of sidequests, contracts and treasure hunts to keep you busy as you traverse your way through the beautifully realised open world.

 After a couple of years in early access, roguelike dungeon-crawler Hades finally became available to the rest of us plebs in late 2020, and thank the gods it did.
 Playing as Zagreus, son of Hades (the ancient Greek god of death), you must use the gifts bestowed upon you by the 12 Olympian gods to escape the Underworld and make your way to Mount Olympus.
 It won’t take long for you to understand why it’s been dubbed many critics’ 2020 game of the year, plus the soundtrack is absolutely killer.